liamcottle/atlas-for-rust/README.md

 - Map
     - Add custom markers with colour and name to the map
-- Team Chat
-    - Send and receive Team Chat messages.
-(Show as overlay in corner of map)
 - Vending Machine features:
     - Search map for a specific item to see if it's for sale
 - Smart Devices